gokemon/connector-node/API-Design-Specs.md

-Connector is a reengineered clone of the social blogging site Medium.com.
+Connector is a reverse-engineered clone of the social blogging site Medium.com which includes;

-Connector is a fully featured social blogging site including:

 - Authentication with JWT(JSON Web Token)
 - Profiles with images